West Coastway line

-The West Coastway line is a railway line in England linking the densely populated conurbations of Brighton/Hove/Littlehampton and Southampton/Portsmouth, with 1.3 million people between them.
-It has short southward branches to Littlehampton and Bognor Regis.
-Some trains using part of the route operate as direct continuations of passenger services to/from London, particularly those to the branch stations mentioned.
+The West Coastway line is a railway line in England linking the conurbations of Brighton/Hove/Littlehampton and Southampton/Portsmouth.
+It has short southward branches to Littlehampton and Bognor Regis, which offer direct services to and from London.

 From Brighton the East Coastway line continues to Hastings via Lewes, Eastbourne and Bexhill, and then to Ashford International, Kent via the Marshlink line.

-The section east of the city of Portsmouth was electrified by the Southern Railway before the Second World War.
-The electrification of the tracks further west in the late 1980s enabled electrified trains to travel the whole route via Netley to Southampton or via Botley to Eastleigh.
-The London and South Western Railway ran the tracks west of Farlington Junction which lies north of Portsmouth by the inland shore of Langstone Harbour.
+The section east of Portsmouth was electrified by the Southern Railway before the Second World War.
+The electrification of the tracks further west in the late 1980s enabled electric trains to travel the whole route via Netley to Southampton or via Botley to Eastleigh.
+The London and South Western Railway ran the tracks west of Farlington Junction, north of Portsmouth, by the inland shore of Langstone Harbour.
 This section was served and timetabled separately before its electrification, a vestige of having had a different original railway company.

 Definition and electrification

 The West Coastway line runs almost alongside or within a few miles of the south coast of Sussex and Hampshire, between Brighton and Southampton.

 East of Portsmouth the line was electrified (using 750 V DC third rail) by the Southern Railway before the Second World War in two stages: